twilio/twilio-video.js/COMMON_ISSUES.md

 <summary>Video elements may not be visible when applying a 3d transform</summary>
 <p>

-   In some cases, a video element may not be visible when using a 3d CSS transform to mirror a local video track.
+   In some cases, a video element may not be visible when using a 3d CSS transform (such as `rotateY(180deg)`) to mirror a local video track.
 It is recommended that a 2d transform be used instead.

    Recommended 2d transform to mirror a video track:
 ```css